Simpleboy353/REAPER-2.0/README.md

 # A feature rich Discord Bot with many commands!

-## What Command Categories does Reaper Got?
+# What Command Categories does Reaper Include?
 - **Configuration**
 - **Utilities**
 - **Fun**
 - **Image Manipulation**
 - **And a lot more!**

+# Important
+- **Keep checking the Releases Section to get the latest info about the new updates, bug fixes etc about the repository.**

 # Getting started
 - **[Click here to fork the repository](https://github.com/Simpleboy353/REAPER-2.0)